materialsvirtuallab/megnet/mvl_models/mp-2019.4.1/README.md

 These are updated models are trained on the 2019.4.1 Materials Project crystals data set.
+The data is available at [https://figshare.com/articles/Graphs_of_Materials_Project_20190401/8097992](https://figshare.com/articles/Graphs_of_Materials_Project_20190401/8097992).

 ## Performance